 Before getting into best practices and tips on how to catch big trout, it is important to define what a big trout is.
 The size of a fish depends on the food source available in the river.
 Smaller streams generally have less food (bugs) so the fish are not as large, compared to a bigger river.
 The type of river also affects the size of the fish.
+The Snake River in Jackson Hole, for example, tends to change course each season with the movement of large gravel islands due to snowmelt.
+This movement can crush bug life, making less food available, hence “smaller” trout compared to the same river that flows in Idaho.
+Large trout on the Snake River are 18-20 inches in length.

 The South Fork of the Snake River (Idaho) does not tend to change course as much, meaning more prolific bug life and bigger fish.
 These fish are harder to catch, but the Brown Trout reach up to 28” in length, and Cutthroat trout up to 32” in length.
+With this in mind, consider what size of trout you are seeking to avoid disappointment.
+However, in our eyes, trout of any size is not cause for disappointment and rather an opportunity for the next catch!

 Now that we have defined size, here are some tips on how to catch big trout:

 - Choose the Right Location: Wyoming has many great rivers and streams for fly fishing.
-Some of the most popular included the Snake River, the North Platte River, and the Green River.
+Some of the most popular include the Snake River, the North Platte River, and the Green River.
 Any one of these rivers will hold big Wyoming trout.
 Learn more about the best fly fishing in Wyoming spots in our blog!

 - Use the Correct Flies: Big trout are often selective eaters.
 Research the hatch patterns in the area you’ll be fishing and choose a fly that matches those bugs.
 If you are not sure what the trout are eating, you can always try a streamer or a set of jighead nymphs like the Perdigon.